rsavage2201/BerkelyCapstone/README.md

 These intervals were chosen to assess the models’ performance in both short-term (daily) and longer-term (weekly and monthly) forecasts.

 Random Forest and Linear Regression Implementation:
-For each forecast interval (e.g., BTC_1d, BTC_7d), we trained a separate model.
+For each forecast interval (e.g., BTC_1d, BTC_7d), a separate model was trained.
 This allowed the models to focus on the specifics of each interval, such as different patterns or feature importance relevant to that time frame.

 ARIMA and SARIMA Parameter Selection:
 ARIMA: Auto ARIMA was used to optimize the ARIMA parameters (p, d, q).
 This automated process ensures that the most suitable configuration is selected based on the data for each interval.
 SARIMA: SARIMA used the same non-seasonal parameters identified by ARIMA but added seasonal parameters (1, 1, 1, 7) to account for any cyclical patterns within the weekly timeframe.

 LSTM Model Tuning
-In addition to the above models, I experimented with Long Short-Term Memory (LSTM) networks, known for their effectiveness in time series predictions.
+In addition to the above models, I also experimented with Long Short-Term Memory (LSTM) networks, given their effectiveness in time series predictions.
 Here's how the LSTM models were designed and tuned:

 Tuning Hyperparameters:
-I designed multiple configurations with varying numbers of LSTM layers, dropout rates, and units per layer: o	Baseline: A single LSTM layer with 50 units. o	Configuration 1: Two LSTM layers (50 units each) with dropout rates of 0.2 after each layer to prevent overfitting. o	Configuration 2: A single LSTM layer with 100 units and a dropout rate of 0.3.
+Multiple configurations with varying numbers of LSTM layers, dropout rates, and units per layer were designed: o	Baseline: A single LSTM layer with 50 units. o	Configuration 1: Two LSTM layers (50 units each) with dropout rates of 0.2 after each layer to prevent overfitting. o	Configuration 2: A single LSTM layer with 100 units and a dropout rate of 0.3.
 The activation function used was tanh, and the optimizer was set to rmsprop.